About the course

 The course begins in September, with five days teaching over the first two weeks of the course followed by one full-day per week (Friday) over two terms.
 Students receive two hours of small group supervision weekly focussing on CBT skills development.
 In teaching sessions, emphasis is placed on observation of CBT in action and on experiential learning with participation in role-play and other practical exercises.

-Students will be expected to have access to adult treatment settings where they can access training cases suitable for novice CBT therapists (i.e. mild-moderate presentations of common mental health problems) and where cognitive behavioural therapy skills can be practised and refined on a regular basis throughout the course.
+It is essential that students have access to adult treatment settings where they can access training cases suitable for novice CBT therapists (i.e. mild-moderate presentations of common mental health problems) and where cognitive behavioural therapy skills can be practised and refined on a regular basis throughout the course.
 Students will also be responsible for arranging regular CBT supervision in the treatment setting from a qualified CBT practitioner.

 Reading and completion of written assignments will be undertaken in addition to the teaching day outlined above.
 Many students find it effective to set aside six to seven hours a week for private study.